Planning Your Korean Ski Holiday?

 The GoPro video below was taken at High 1 Resort, but it gives a good sense of what night skiing looks like in South Korea.
 Though resorts differ, the experience of skiing under the lights is a quintessential Korean experience.

-Mountain Layout & Chairlifts at Yongpyong
+Yongpyong Resort Mountain & Chairlifts

 However, there’s a caveat.
-While Mona Yongpyong offers excellent advanced terrain, its layout can feel a bit disjointed.
+While Yongpyong offers excellent advanced terrain, its layout can feel a bit disjointed.
 The Rainbow Zone, in particular, is somewhat isolated from the other three zones—Gold, Red, and Silver—making it less convenient to move between them.

 As you’ll see in the chairlift map below, it essentially functions as two interconnected mountains, with a long gondola connecting them.